scott-huberty/eyelinkio/docs/roadmap.rst

 - **Support for Binocular data**:
     The current implementation does not support
     reading binocular data.
-Adding this support will not be trivial.
+Adding this support likely will not be trivial.
-    From a brief look, it appears that our code assumes that each call of ``edf_get_next_data`` will contain sample data (xpos, ypos, pupil size etc.) from a unique time point.
-But each call to ``edf_get_next_data`` returns data for a single eye, so in the case of binocular data, every 2 calls will return data for the same time point, but for different eyes (left, and right).
+    See `this issue <https://github.com/scott-huberty/eyelinkio/issues/4>`_ for more
+    information.

 - **Support for all sample fields**:
     The current implementation only supports